fotisj/pydelta/readme.txt

 Usage of pydelta:
+The first time you run the script, use: pydelta.py -O files.ini True
+Thus you create a configuration file (pydelta.ini) which allows you to set most parameters of the script without changing the script.
+Normal use:
 Put the text files, you want to analyze, into a subdirectory called 'corpus' under the directory this script is living in.
+The filenames for the corpus should have the format authorname_title.txt.
+The script assumes that the name has the format surname, firstname but should survive other delimiter.

+Start the script with
+ pydelta.py
-Start the script with pydelta.py on windows (assuming python.exe is in your path): python pydelta.py
+on windows (assuming python.exe is in your path): python pydelta.py

-After the first run, you can use the file pydelta.ini to set most of the important variables.
-You can use commandline parameters to override default settings / settings in the pydelta.ini:
+You can always use commandline parameters to override default settings / settings in the pydelta.ini:

 pydelta.py -O figure.title:"German Novelists around 1800" -O stat.mfwords:2500